rizzlesauce/EFogModSwap/README.md

 ## CLI usage

-Run `DbdModSwap.exe -h` for detailed usage and options, or without any arguments to view the menu.
+Run `EFogModSwap.exe -h` for detailed usage and options, or without any arguments to view the menu.

 ## Building

 For starters, you'll need Python 3.
 Set up a venv for the project and activate it.
 Then, download all the dependencies with `pip install -r requirements.txt`.

-To bundle everything into a Windows executable, run `pyinstaller --onefile DbdModSwap.py`, which will generate a portable EXE at `.\dist\DbdModSwap.exe`.
+To bundle everything into a Windows executable, run `pyinstaller --onefile EFogModSwap.py`, which will generate a portable EXE at `.\dist\EFogModSwap.exe`.